-- 2. If you are a member of the Company at the time set out in note 1 above, you are entitled to appoint a proxy to exercise all or any of your rights to attend, speak and vote at the Meeting and you should have received a proxy form with this notice of meeting.
-You can only appoint a proxy using the procedures set out in these notes and the notes to the proxy form. - 3.
-A proxy does not need to be a member of the Company but must attend the Meeting to represent you.
+- If you are a member of the Company at the time set out in note 1 above, notwithstanding the guidelines set out in the note above and page 1 of this Notice, you are entitled to appoint a proxy to exercise all or any of your rights to attend, speak and vote at the Meeting and you should have received a proxy form with this notice of meeting.
+You can only appoint a proxy using the procedures set out in these notes and the notes to the proxyform. - A proxy does not need to be a member of the Company but must attend the Meeting to represent you.
 Details of how to appoint the Chairman of the Meeting or another person as your proxy using the proxy form are set out in the notes to the proxy form.
-If you wish your proxy to speak on your behalf at the Meeting you will need to appoint your own choice of proxy (not the Chairman) and give your instructions directly to them. - 4.
-You may appoint more than one proxy provided each proxy is appointed to exercise rights attached to different shares.
+If you wish your proxy to speak on your behalf at the Meeting you will need to appoint your own choice of proxy (not the Chairman) and give your instructions directly to them. - 4 You may appoint more than one proxy provided each proxy is appointed to exercise rights attached to different shares.
 You may not appoint more than one proxy to exercise rights attached to any one share.
-To appoint more than one proxy, please contact the registrars of the Company, Share Registrars Limited on 01252 821390. - 5.
-A vote withheld is not a vote in law, which means that the vote will not be counted in the calculation of votes for or against the resolution.
+To appoint more than one proxy, please contact the registrars of the Company, Share Registrars Limited on 01252 821390. - A vote withheld is not a vote in law, which means that the vote will not be counted in the calculation of votes for or against the resolution.
 If no voting indication is given, your proxy will vote or abstain from voting at his or her discretion.
 Your proxy will vote (or abstain from voting) as he or she thinks fit in relation to any other matter which is put before the Meeting.